chintanboghara/Tic-Tac-Toe/README.md

    docker run -p 80:80 tic-tac-toe
    ```

-Your application should now be accessible at [http://localhost](http://localhost).
+The application should now be accessible at [http://localhost](http://localhost).

 ## Running with Docker Compose

-If you prefer using Docker Compose, you can use the provided `docker-compose.yml` file:
+Using Docker Compose, you can use the provided `docker-compose.yml` file:

 1. **Build and start the service:**